ropensci-archive/binomen/README.md

 [![Build Status](https://api.travis-ci.org/ropensci/binomen.png)](https://travis-ci.org/ropensci/binomen)

-`binomen` provides a taxonomic class for defining a taxon and multiple taxa.
+`binomen` provides various taxonomic classes for defining a single taxon, multiple taxa, and a taxonomic data.frame

-It is meant to work with [taxize](https://github.com/ropensci/taxize), where you can get data on taxonomic names.
+It is sort of a companion to [taxize](https://github.com/ropensci/taxize), where you can get taxonomic data on taxonomic names from the web.

 ## Installation